So how does Acupuncture work?

 The acupuncturist’s goal is to release blocked energy by applying sterilized needles to key points on the body to restore balance and improve health.

-The WHO (World Health Organization) has identified that Acupuncture can treat the following conditions successfully.
+The WHO (World Health Organisation) has identified that Acupuncture can treat the following conditions successfully.

 Please note that there are plenty of additional conditions which centuries of empirical data have shown acupuncture treats effectively but for which there is little or no modern western research.